DHTMLX/docs-diagram/docs/api/data_collection/resetfilter_method.md

 ### Parameters

-- `config` - (optional), specifies the parameters of resetting the active filters.
+- `config` - (optional) specifies the parameters of resetting the active filters.
 If the config isn't specified or it is empty, all the filters except for those that have the ***permanent*** property in the configuration object will be reset.
 Can contain the following properties:
-	- `id` - (optional), the id of the filter to reset
+	- `id` - (optional) the id of the filter to reset
-	- `permanent` - (optional), *true* to reset all the active filters, including those that have the `permanent:true` setting in their config
+	- `permanent` - (optional) *true* to reset all the active filters, including those that have the `permanent:true` setting in their config

 ### Returns